uabrc/uabrc.github.io/docs/data_management/index.md

 ### How can I effectively manage my data?

 Keep files well-organized and clearly named, back up regularly, and archive or delete unused data.
-For more information on user responsibilities, please review our [Research Data Responsibilities](./research_data_responsibilities.md#research-data-responsibilities) page.

 ### What are my responsibilities for data management?